Chapter 15: The Believer

-"Chapter 15: The Believer" is the seventh episode of the second season of the American streaming television series The Mandalorian.
+"Chapter 15: The Believer" is the seventh episode of the second season of the American television series The Mandalorian.
 It was written and directed by Rick Famuyiwa.
-It was released on Disney+ on December 11, 2020.
+It was released on Disney+ on December 11, 2020 and received generally positive reviews, particularly for Burr's performance and the emotional weight.

 Plot

 Prisoner Migs Mayfeld is working on the Karthon Chop Fields and is remanded into the custody of Marshal Cara Dune.
 The Mandalorian needs Mayfeld, a former Imperial soldier, to acquire the coordinates to Moff Gideon's ship.
 Mayfeld directs them to a hidden Imperial rhydonium refinery on Morak.
 As all the others are known to Imperial security, the Mandalorian must accompany Mayfeld into the refinery to access a terminal and steal the coordinates.
 Mayfeld and the Mandalorian hijack one of the transports and disguise themselves as soldiers.
 The highly explosive rhydonium shipments are attacked by pirates, and the Mandalorian is almost overwhelmed fighting them off.
 Two Imperial TIE fighters swoop in and kill the pirates as they reach the facility, the only transport to survive.

 The terminal Mayfeld needs is in the officer's mess hall, but Mayfeld sees his former commanding officer, Valin Hess, and fears being recognized.
 The Mandalorian goes instead but the terminal requires a facial scan, forcing him to remove his helmet and break the "Way of the Mandalorian" creed that he lives by to acquire the codes.
 He is confronted by Hess, but Mayfeld intervenes.
 After a tense drink where Hess callously dismisses the Imperial soldiers and civilians who died in Operation Cinder, an angered Mayfeld shoots him dead.
 Mayfeld and the Mandalorian fight their way to the roof, while Fennec Shand and Dune provide covering fire, and Boba Fett arrives aboard Slave I. Mayfeld destroys the refinery with a well-placed sniper shot.
 The ship is pursued by two TIE fighters, but Fett obliterates them using a seismic charge.
 Dune lets Mayfeld go free as thanks for his aid, and the Mandalorian sends Moff Gideon a threatening message, vowing to rescue Grogu.